droe/xnumon/README.md

 In order to make the logs useful and to get them out of reach of malware and attackers, it is recommended to continuously forward logs to central log collection infrastructure.
-A sample Splunk configuration for ingesting xnumon logs can be found in `extra/splunk`.
+A minimal sample Splunk configuration for ingesting xnumon logs can be found in `extra/splunk`.

 ## Kernel Extension